MarkLee7925/Obesity-Level-Estimation/README.md

 ## Implementation:

-As of 2025-10-07, the following classification models were implemented in this project:
+Currently, the following classification models were implemented in this project:

 - K-Nearest Neighbours (KNN)
 - Support Vector Machine - Classification (SVC)